LWS-6 Żubr: Origins

 The PZL.30 prototype had been initially powered by a pair of American Pratt & Whitney Wasp Junior radial engines, each capable of producing 420 hp.
 At the urging of the Department of Aeronautics, the company refitted the aircraft with the more powerful Bristol Pegasus VIII radial engines, sourced from the United Kingdom.
 To reflect this change, which became a condition for the awarding of a production contract, the prototype was redesignated as the PZL.30BII.
 It was flown in September 1936.
 The aircraft was accepted for a limited production run by the LWS state factory in Lublin, for which Ciołkosz was appointed the technical director and project lead.
-In older publications there could be found a designation LWS-4, but it does not appear in any documents and the aircaft's correct designation was LWS-6.
+In older publications there could be found a designation LWS-4, but it does not appear in any documents and the aircraft's correct designation was LWS-6.